 Never Sticking with Just One Company

-Guy Kawasaki: In one sense, I was at Apple for three or four years, and I started believing that there’s great opportunity in the Macintosh software market.
+Guy Kawasaki: In one sense, I was at Apple for three or four years, and I started believing that there's a great opportunity in the Macintosh software market.
 Did I want to be like a Mitch Kapor, a Bill Gates, or a Fred Gibbons? — I hope people recognize these names, these are software entrepreneurs — or I could just stay as a highly paid, but wage slave of Apple.
-I wanted to be an entrepreneur.
+I wanted to learn how to be an entrepreneur and build an internet business.
 Although with hindsight, if I had just shut up and stayed at Apple from 1983 till today, we would not be having this recording.